KxSystems/docs/docs/ml/automl/userguide/index.md

 4. Results from each step of the pipeline published to console.

 !!!Note
-	The following example displays the implementation of the function `.aml.run` in a regression task for a non-time series application.
+	The following example displays the implementation of the function `.automl.run` in a regression task for a non-time series application.
 Data and implementation code is provided for other problem types however for brevity output is only displayed in full for one example.

 ```q
 // Non time-series example table